The 14th green at the Indiana Country Club.

 7) How can I get my new USGA Handicap Index® sent to me?

 If your club subscribes to the GHIN Service, you can have your email address entered into your scoring record sent to you on each revision day.
-Please contact your club of the Association by email or phone (412-826-2180) to enroll in the eNewsletter service or update your information online.
+Please contact your club of the Association by email or phone (412-826-2180) to enroll.

 8) How do I post a score on the Internet?